Wahoo Fitness Kickr Snap Review

 Connectivity and Power Accuracy

-The Wahoo fitness application is limited to user controlled target power setting in ERG mode, resistance changes, and a SIM mode that will simulate grade or wind resistance.
+The Wahoo fitness application is limited to user-controlled target power settings in ERG mode, resistance changes, and a SIM mode to simulate grade or wind resistance.
 It does keep track of time, speed, cadence, and heart rate.
-Comparatively, the CylceOps CVT application, as well as the Kinetic application, allow for more interactive training sessions with predetermined interval workouts and access to video simulation of outdoor rides.
-We did not find the simple nature of the application to be a great detriment to the Snap, as most of our testers preferred to use third party applications such as Zwift and TrainerRoad anyway.
-When it comes to ease of use the Wahoo Fitness application is unmatched.
+We did not find the simple nature of the application to be a great detriment to the Snap, as most of our testers preferred to use third-party applications such as Zwift and TrainerRoad anyway.
+When it comes to ease of use, the Wahoo Fitness application is great.

-The Snap scores lower than both the Hammer Direct Drive and the Kickr direct drive model when it comes to power accuracy.
-Wahoo claims power accuracy to be +/- 5%, but during initial testing, we had quite variable power numbers ranging in the +/- 15% range despite following the recommended calibration procedures.
-During ongoing testing and after performing multiple advanced spin down tests we began to see power accuracy fall within the +/5% range.
-Compared to the Tacx Vortex also a tire drive trainer, the power accuracy is much more consistent.
-We found that the Snap even if it was reading high or low compared to our Quarq crank based power meter would hold the percentage of discrepancy at a steady level throughout the training session.
-The Vortex shows a much greater amount of power drift during a long session, with the power accuracy decreasing as the ride progresses, and is most pronounced during long sustained threshold efforts.
-So what does all of this mean to you?
-The bottom line is that tire drive trainers, in general, lack the accuracy of a direct drive unit, but if you are going to go with a tire drive unit, the Kickr Snap is the most accurate option.
+Regarding power accuracy, Wahoo claims power accuracy to be +/- 5%.
+We had pretty variable power numbers ranging in the +/- 15% range during initial testing despite following the recommended calibration procedures.
+Further testing and after performing multiple advanced spin down tests, we began to see power accuracy fall within the +/- 5% range.
+We found that the Snap, even if it was reading high or low compared to our Quarq crank-based power meter, would hold the percentage of discrepancy at a steady level throughout the training session.
+The bottom line is that tire drive trainers, in general, lack the accuracy of a direct drive unit, but if you are going to go with a tire drive unit, the Kickr Snap is among the most accurate options.

 Accessories and Compatibility